-The official version of an act or regulation is the paper copy published by and available from the Queen's Printer.
+The official version of an act or regulation is the paper copy published by and available from the King's Printer.
 You can also view paper copies at the Yukon Public Law Library.
 The originals of the acts enacted by the Legislature are held by the Clerk of the Legislative Assembly and the originals of regulations that are enacted are held by the Registrar of Regulations.

 The consolidated regulations are current to December 31, 2020.
 We list any regulations enacted after that date as “new” under acts and regulations and under New regulations.
 We usually post them within 10 business days.

 There are several ways to find acts and regulations, depending what you’re looking for.

 An easy way is to click or tap on the 3 black horizontal lines in the top right of the screen.
 This is the “menu” for the legislation site.
 You will see the menu whichever web page you’re on (but not if you’re looking at a PDF document).

 Scan the headings in black to find what category of legislation information you’re looking for:

 Then click or tap on the heading in blue underneath that fits with the information you need.

 What does the date at the top of an act listed in the Table of Public Statutes refer to?